Max-Meldrum/influxdb-grafana-scala-example/README.md

 Purpose: Showing how one can use InfluxDB and Grafana to display custom graphs.

-How this system works is that there is an Akka HTTP REST interface that we can send requests to.
-As parameters we can send hostname & CPU value.
+REST request -> Akka HTTP -> InfluxDB

+The REST interface takes hostname & CPU value as parameters, the request is then sent into InfluxDB.
-Then the request is sent into Influxdb.
-We can then use Grafana with InfluxDB as the datasource and create the graphs below.
+Grafana is utilised together with InfluxDB as the datasource to create the graphs below.

 ![alt text](https://github.com/Max-Meldrum/influxdb-grafana-scala-example/blob/master/images/datavisualyappl.PNG?raw=true "Grafana")